pschanely/CrossHair/README.md

   - This is because you usually need invariants on the class to describe what states are valid, and then every method must be shown to preserve those invariants.

-Find examples in the [examples/](https://github.com/pschanely/CrossHair/tree/master/crosshair/examples) directory.
+You can find examples in the [examples/](https://github.com/pschanely/CrossHair/tree/master/crosshair/examples) directory and try it in your browser at [crosshair-web.org](https://crosshair-web.org).

 ## Get Started